ravinggenius/conf_conf/README.md

 config();

 export default configure(process.env, {
-	// don't use `ifUndefined` here, as this value should be different for each developer
+	// don't use `fallback` here, as this value should be different for each developer
 	databaseUrl: {}
 });
 ```